fullerben1993/OpenBypass/README.md

 # License

 This application (and its source code) is licensed under GPL-3.
 Any code used in this repository must also be open-sourced & licensed under GPL-3.
 Furthermore, no warranty is offered & we aren't responsible if you mess up your iOS device or your computer.
+Furthermore, if you are a repair shop & charge for this software you are not allowed to do so.

 # Issues